United States & Foreign

 1985-D/D 1c RPM#5 A nice RPM shifted to the west.
 Very scarce to rare!
 MS64RD...$25.00, MS65RD $45.00

 1989 1c Doubled Die Obverse VCR#1/DDO#1.
 This might be the same variety listed as 1-O-VI by Del Romines in his 1990 One Cent Doubled Die Update book produced while he acted as CONECA's doubled die attributer for Lincoln cents.
 It shows extra thickness with clear divisions lines on the date, the R of TRUST and some of the upper hairlines just below IGWT.
 Not spectacular but a decent little doubled die for the specialist.
-MS63 (with a spot on obv) $12.50, MS64 Red $19.95, MS65 Red $32.00.
+MS62/3 spots $12.50

 1995 1c Doubled Die Obverse VCR#1/DDO#1 This is the big one shown in the "Red Book"!
 These are sharp Stage-1 examples with nice clean fields and well defined crisp doubling on LIBERTY and IN GOD.
 These coins were produced before the obverse die was stoned or otherwise dressed-out with an abrasive to remove minor flaws.
 It is the more desirable stage preferred by collectors.
 Don't be fooled by dealers that offer this variety for lower prices but fail to mention the die-stage!
 When this is the case, they are almost certainly delivering the later stage specimens with the less defined doubling and heavy die lines (die scratches) showing in the fields.
 These are pieces that an East Coast dealer who had thousands of the 1995 doubled dies back over a decade ago creamed from the group and sent in to PCI when they ran a special on grading 1995 doubled die cents.
 They are truly "wonder coins" in grade and flash!
 I took five pieces had had their grades reaffirmed by JT Stanton and re-holdered in his "Signature Series" slabs.
 PCI-69 Red Super Nice Brilliant Blazer in a JT Stanton Signature Series Holder! $295.00

 1995 1c Doubled Die Obverse VCR#1/DDO#1 This is the big one listed in the "Red Book!"
-These are Stage-2 examples with the die striations from stoning (as described above).
-Nice for the collector desiring to own both major stages!
-ANACS-66 RED $65.00 SOLD - We should have more soon.
+This is a Stage-2 examples with the die striations from stoning (as described above).
+This one has an interesting die chip on the 9 of date as an added bonus to the doubled die!
+It is what CONECA calls "Stage E".
+Nice!
+PCGS-66 RED Sold

 1997 "Brass Plated Strike" 1c These just came in and exhibit a sharp contrast in color difference between the normal "rosy red" issue.
 They have a very nice golden-brass color and are sure to please even the fussiest collector!
 Only 40 pcs came in; less than 20 left!
 MS64 RD $34.95, MS65 RD $45.00